 Computational Insights into Human Evolution from FAU PhD Graduate Sandipan Paul Arnab

 Sandipan’s efforts have resulted in five publications in top-tier journals, including Molecular Biology and Evolution, Philosophical Transactions of the Royal Society B, and Evolution Letters.
-These papers highlight advances in detecting selective sweeps across diverse human populations, including groups historically understudied in genomic research.
+These papers highlight advances in detecting selective sweeps across diverse human populations, including groups that have been historically understudied in genomic research.
 His research has already begun to generate impact: in ongoing work, he is applying these tools to genomic data from the Bengali population in Bangladesh, uncovering signals of ancestral introgression that deepen our understanding of regional evolutionary history.

 Now moving on to postdoctoral research at UC Berkeley, Sandipan will continue to build on this foundation, developing methods to analyze both present-day and ancient DNA in order to illuminate the deep history of human adaptation and its biomedical relevance.
 His journey exemplifies the kind of interdisciplinary and impactful research the Center for SMART Health seeks to foster.